 · Please do not use the Sauna if you are pregnant.

-Guests use the trampoline entirely at their own risk.
+Where a trampoline is proved, guests use it entirely at their own risk.
 Children using the trampoline must be supervised.

 The BBQ Hut is a fun enjoyable place to spend time with friends and have a get-together, but it also carries some responsibilities.
-We ask that the same person who is responsible for the Hot Tub be the BBQ Manager and understands the conditions of use.
+The Principle Renter must be the BBQ Manager and understand the conditions of use.
 The BBQ Hut is available on the condition that is used entirely at your own risk.
-The Owners or Great North Lodges will accept no liability whatsoever for any injury arising from the use of the BBQ Hut.
+The Lodge Owners and Great North Lodges Ltd. will accept no liability whatsoever for any injury arising from the use of the BBQ Hut.
 The Hut should only be used on acceptance of this condition.

 · To Ignite the BBQ, please clean out any old ash from the Stove, add charcoal and light the BBQ in the normal way.
 Initially it may be a bit smoky but once the chimney has warmed up the smoke will dissipate.
 For cooking you will require a large amount of charcoal.